 Kaua’i Habitat for Humanity owns a 5-bedroom, 3-bath home that is used to host volunteer crews.
 The volunteer house has a full kitchen, with laundry facilities, Internet (and WiFi) and a distant view of the ocean.
 Best of all, our neighbors are Habitat homeowners.

 There are two hostels on the Big Island.
 The recommended one is in Kailua-Kona, central to shopping and dining and not far from the build sites.
-There is a large community kitchen and living room area adjacent to the dorms, and each suite has a kitchen and living room.
-There are also large decks ideal for dining and meeting.
+It has a large community kitchen and living room area adjacent to the dorms, and each suite has a kitchen and living room.
+The hostel also has large decks ideal for dining and meeting.
 Teams can also stay at a heritage hotel, which has triple rooms available and an on-site meeting/recreation room.

 Food and water